 - 1 pint Vanilla Ice Cream

-- (something long).
-The skillet will flambé however the fire may be almost invisible.
-Allow the fire to burn out; 2-3 minutes.
+Carefully pour the brandy into the skillet and light the liquid toward the outside of the pan (by an edge) with a long match or utility lighter.
+NOTE: The skillet will flambé however the fire may be almost invisible.
+Allow the fire to burn out by itself; 2-3 minutes.

-- Scoop ice vanilla ice cream into 4 bowls and top with the cherries jubilee.
+Scoop ice vanilla ice cream into 4 bowls and top with the cherry mixture.
 Serve immediately.

 Adatped from The Joy of Cooking.

 Published originally in February 2017; updated July 2018